How Body Language In Business Speaks More Than A Thousand Words

 Master the Nuances

-The world of business is very complex, not only regarding the knowledge one must attain in his or her specialty, but also in the way that we interact with others, either gaining their trust or, sometimes, inviting their disapproval.
+The world of business is very complex, not only regarding the knowledge one must attain in his or her speciality, but also in the way that we interact with others, either gaining their trust or, sometimes, inviting their disapproval.
 In these situations, it often is not so much what you say, but how you deliver your message, both in phrasing, articulation, tone and overall body language.

 From the most successful businessperson to the novice just starting out, we all have something in common.
 That is our ability to make a positive impression on others.
 It’s not always how much you know, but rather how well you understand your surroundings and the nature of personal discourse.
 When you can recognize these components and react accordingly, you stand a much better chance of making a positive impression.